jncraton/BWMetaAI/README.md

 Waits until {minutes} normal games minutes have elapsed.

+### attack_async()

+Spawns a new thread to attack and continues execution of calling thread immediately.

 ### build_start(amount, building, [priority])

 Builds {amount} of {building} at {priority} and waits for construction to start.
 Priority defaults to 80.